The Missing Cross to Purity

 and the course of the world,

-that the rest of your time you may live to the will of God,
+so that you may live the rest of your time to the will of God,

 taking no thought what you shall eat,